procore/sdt-uav/README.md

 ## DOM Access

-Data-bound templates generally supplant the need to perform any manual DOM manipulation.
-However, there are occasions where it is unavoidable.
-Elements can be accessed by passing a selector (and optionally, a callback) to the `uav` function.
+Elements can be accessed by passing a selector to the `uav` function.

 Access the first matched element: